kimsama/jekyll-now/_posts/2015-01-04-googlehowto.md

 Now you will see the *'access code'*.
 Copy it and paste to the Unity's 4)*'Access Code'* setting.

-Final step is to click 'Finish Authenticate' button.
+The final step is to click 'Finish Authenticate' button to verify your credentials.

 And set other settings like 'Runtime Path' and 'Editor Path' for your project.

-It may enough to set like the following:
+It may enough to set as the following:

 ```
 Runtime Path: Data/Runtime